 - For curry lovers it is advisable to avoid ‘balti’ curries cooked in traditional cast iron pots.
 These meals can contain more iron than the most iron rich foods such as liver.

 - If you want to improve liver function you should aim to limit sugar and refined carbohydrate foods such as white bread, pasta and white rice.

-- Avoid ALL margarines and hydrogenated vegetable oils.
+- Avoid ALL margarines and omega 6 rich vegetable oils.

 - Avoid deep fried foods.

 - The Healthy Liver and Bowel Book, follow the principles for a Healthy Liver outlined on p 20 – 27.
 This book is essential reading for anyone with liver dysfunction and contains sections on fatty liver, liver function tests, hemochromatosis and high cholesterol etc .
 These principles of eating need to be followed as a way of life.